menaruben/automated-Apache-Guacamole-installation/README.md

 #  automated-Apache-Guacamole-installation
 This is an automated installation of apache guacamole 1.5.0 (on Centos).
-I have updated, automated and followed the instructions of this [documentation](https://www.byteprotips.com/post/apache-guacamole-1-1-0-install-guide).
 I have added a vagrant vm inside the [src](./src/) folder for testing purposes.

 # Documentation
 ## annotation